Arthur Smith (American football, born 1982): Tennessee Titans

 Smith was hired to become the defensive quality control coach for the Tennessee Titans in 2011 under new head coach Mike Munchak.
-Smith then became the offensive quality coach for the 2012 season.
-He was promoted to the assistant offensive line and assistant tight ends coach in 2013.
+Smith then became the offensive quality coach the following season.

+In 2013, Smith was promoted to the assistant offensive line and assistant tight ends coach.
 Munchak was fired after the 2013 season and new head coach Ken Whisenhunt retained Smith as the assistant tight ends coach.
 Mid-way through the 2015 season, Whisenhunt was fired and replaced by tight ends coach Mike Mularkey.
 Mularkey was kept as head coach for the 2016 season and so was Smith as the new tight ends coach.
 When Mularkey was fired after the 2017 season, new head coach Mike Vrabel kept Smith as the tight ends coach for 2018.

 On January 21, 2019, Smith was promoted to offensive coordinator, replacing Matt LaFleur, who departed to become head coach of the Green Bay Packers two weeks prior.
 In his first year as offensive coordinator, Smith oversaw the highest-scoring Titans team in 16 years, with Derrick Henry, Ryan Tannehill, and Jonnu Smith having career years.
-Smith was praised for his play-calling in the Titans' 28-12 win over the top-seeded Baltimore Ravens in the AFC Divisional Round.
+Smith was praised for his play-calling in the Titans' 28–12 road victory over the top-seeded Baltimore Ravens in the AFC Divisional Round.
+In 2020, the Titans ranked fourth in scoring and second in total yards.

 Atlanta Falcons

 On January 15, 2021, Smith was hired to become the head coach of the Atlanta Falcons.

-2021 season

-On September 12, 2021, Smith lost in his head coaching debut against the Philadelphia Eagles by a score of 6–32.
-On September 26, 2021, Smith received his first career win as a head coach in a 17–14 victory over the New York Giants.
-On January 9, 2022, Smith and the Falcons lost to the New Orleans Saints in the final game of the season by a score of 20–30, ending the season with a 7–10 record.
-The Falcons finished 3rd in the NFC South and did not qualify for the playoffs.
+On September 12, 2021, Smith lost in his head coaching debut against the Philadelphia Eagles by a score of 32–6.
+Two weeks later, Smith received his first career win as a head coach in a 17–14 victory over the New York Giants.
+The Falcons finished third in the NFC South with a 7–10 record and did not qualify for the playoffs.

+In his second season, Smith led the Falcons to another 7–10 record as the team finished fourth in the NFC South and did not qualify for the playoffs.
+Smith was widely criticized by various media outlets throughout the 2023 season for failing to utilize highly drafted players such as tight end Kyle Pitts, wide receiver Drake London, and running back Bijan Robinson.
+The Falcons finished the season with their third consecutive 7–10 record under Smith.
+This also extended the Falcons streak of missing the playoffs to six straight seasons, resulting in Smith's firing on January 8, 2024.